Single Sign-On for Account Discovery

 - Smart account - An ERC-4337 compliant smart contract account that has a modular architecture.

-- Domain - A string of text acting as an identification to a server or wesbite (eg:
+- Domain - A string of text acting as an identification to a server or website (eg:

 ethereum.org